 I was picked first.
 I decided against my better judgment to tell the truth.

 “Hello everyone.
 My name is Adriana Suriano, and the song…..

 The group facilitator interrupted, “your pronouns?”

 I hate answering that question.
 If I don't tell you, please just assume okay?

 “Of course.
 Well i don’t have a song.
 I listen to my Drake pandora station, and you know I love hip hop and rap so I sing on the metro or at the gym.
 So i don't need to be alone.
 On the metro today someone called me spunky as i was singing and dancing.
 I don't think she meant it as a compliment.”

 I really said all of that in the first 5 minutes of group therapy.
 Every word of it.
 Not exaggerating.

 “ I don't know about Drake.
 I'm kind of not that into him.”

 “It was the Drake station.
+So I mean it includes all different artists.
 I mean people love him or hate him. or love to hate him. or seriously dislike him.”

 “What song?”
 At this point i could not bear to look at the facilitator or the other 14 group members.